 What Is the Met Gala?

-The Met Gala, also called the Met Ball, is a gala that increases the budget to benefit the Costume Institute of the Metropolitan Museum of Art, and it is the primary source of investment for the branch.
-It’s an invite-simplest event with a star-studded visitor list that is approved by using Vogue’s editor-in-leader Anna Wintour, who has been the chair of the festival for the reason that 1995.
+The Met Gala, also called the Met Ball, is a gala that increases the budget to benefit the Costume Institute of the Metropolitan Museum of Art.
+It is the primary source of investment for the branch.
+It’s an invite-simplest event with a star-studded visitor list approved by using Vogue’s editor-in-leader Anna Wintour, who has been the chair of the festival for the reason that 1995.

 Who Goes to the Met Gala?

 Attendees are the who is who in film, track, style, commercial enterprise, and sports activities, along with icons and learners of the zeitgeist who dress to the nines in clothier ensembles (lots of them are custom-made!) for the unique nighttime.
 Reoccurring superstar attendees are Beyonce, Rihanna, Nicole Kidman, Kim Kardashian West, Jennifer Lopez, and so many more.

 Each year celebs are appointed to co-chair the gala alongside Wintour.
 Serena Williams, Lady Gaga, Harry Styles, and Gucci’s creative director, Alessandro Michele (the logo is the show off’s sponsor), might be this year’s co-chairs.
 2019 additionally boasts a committee of 183 individuals consistent with The Hollywood Reporter, in particular, made up of actors and actresses, such as Bradley Cooper, Blake Lively, Ryan Reynolds, Chadwick Boseman, Lupita Nyong’o, Priyanka Chopra Jonas, and Nick Jonas, whom all of us assume to peer on the purple carpet.

 Why Is There a Theme?